maferick/ModularAlliance/docs/ARCHITECTURE.md

 - rollups
 - pre-priming caches

-HTTP pages should read from DB and avoid doing heavy processing on request.
+HTTP pages should read from cache/DB and avoid doing heavy processing on request.